 Advanced Persistent Threats (APTs) and newly found Common Vulnerabilities and Exposures (CVE) from nation sponsored attacks continuously test the new perimeter.
 Current mobile technologies, like MDMs, VPNs, or MFAs – which are not designed to perform threat detection – are not sufficient against these attacks.

 To learn more about how Zimperium can address your mobile device security needs, please contact us.
+If you would like to learn more about actual mobile attacks and what enterprises and agencies can do to protect themselves, please download our “Anatomy of a Mobile Attacks” whitepaper.
 We are here to help.

 The post How to Leverage MTD Solutions to Comply with NIST 800-124r2 Guidelines appeared first on Zimperium Mobile Security Blog.